 It’s important to maintain a Chinese Crested’s ears too.
 Regular ear cleaning will remove excess wax and bacteria.

 Dog’s ears are an ideal place for bacteria to spread, so cleaning is required to prevent infection.
 It’s recommended that a dog has its ears cleans every two weeks.

 Dogs, like humans, get sick, and all dogs are bound to face some sort of health complication down the road.
 Some breeds are more prone to certain health issues than others, however, so it’s important to be aware of them when purchasing a dog.

 A Chinese Crested isn’t condemned to be affected by any of these health conditions, but it’s important to be aware of them regardless:

 - Dental Issues (more of an issue for Hairless than Powderpuff)

 - Dry Eye

 It’s also important to purchase a dog from a reputable breeder.
 A good breeder will know a lot about the breed and be able to pass health checks for their dogs.

 Romeo- Hotel for Dogs

 Dog Breeds Expert always recommends that you do as much research about a breed as you can before searching for the puppy or adult dog of your dreams.
-These books can be purchased directly from this site on Amazon.
-Dog-Breeds-Expert receives a tiny commission for all purchases made from our site.
-We appreciate you and thanks for visiting.
+We recommend the books below – click on the images for more information.